rallyspeed/Azure-CIS/README.md

 ## To do
  - PowerShell Checks
  - Some CLI checks
- - Launch reports for all available subscriptions (instead of one at at time)
+ - Launch reports for all available subscriptions (instead of one at at time) --> Done

  ## Notes